 I remember one night a few years ago when I was laying in bed ranting and raving about all the nonsense I’d read on social media earlier that day.
 This was something that was starting to become a regular occurrence around our house.

 My wife, in a way that if you know her you can actually hear her saying it, very matter-of-factly asked me, “Then, Jeff, why do you keep looking at that stuff?”
-She’d made a great point so I decided to take a, extended leave of absence from the world of social media.
+She’d made a great point so I decided to take an extended leave of absence from the world of social media.
 I think it was what I needed to do at the time, but when I started blogging in 2016, I figured it was time to give it another chance and I’ve been back on it ever since.

 For the most part, my return to social media has been a pretty good thing for me.
 I think it’s helped me spread my message and tell my story to a greater number of people, many of whom I may have not been able to reach otherwise.
-However, I have learned that I still need to be very careful with how I use it.
+However, I’ve learned that I still need to be very careful with how I use it.
 I have to be cautious in what I spend my time looking at because there’s a lot of on there that isn’t good for my psyche, stuff that can really start to take a toll on my mental health when it begins taking up too much of my attention and bandwidth.

 Now, you may be thinking that all I’m referring to is the copious amounts of political propaganda found on social media today, and although that’s a big part of it, it’s certainly not everything.
 I think what really gets to me is when I see the way people talk to each other on it, especially the people with whom they disagree, even when they disagree on some small, minute detail of whatever they’re “virtually” debating.
 The seemingly hateful language people use when bantering with someone on the other side of the argument really disturbs me, not to mention the fact that what is being said hardly ever actually changes the mind of the other person.